comp423-25s/comp423-25s.github.io/docs/resources/exercises/sp00-epic-stories.md

     - Importance to user value
 - Clearly label and separate your stories by persona for clarity.

-#### 5. Wireframes / Mockups
+#### 5. Wireframes / Mockups / Sample Interactions
-- For each critical user story, create clear, detailed wireframes/mockups.
+- For each critical user story, create clear wireframes.
 - Use Figma to produce lo-fidelity wireframes/prototypes to ensure consistency and a professional appearance.
 - Include a brief but clear explanation beneath each wireframe:
     - What interaction is happening?
     - What action(s) are users performing?
     - What is the outcome or expected result?
+- For interactions where there is natural language or integration with the large-language model, provide samples of what the user might prompt with and the expected response (either language or UI) of the system.

 ---